 The Enchanted Rose Lounge at the Grand Floridian Resort and Spa, Walt Disney World, is one of Walt Disney World’s newer restaurants just in time for the 50th Anniversary.
 Inspired by the look and feel of Beauty and the Beast, this new lounge is all about gilded glamour.
 With elegant small plates and fancy drinks, plan to start your evening here.
-Whether you’re hosting a bachelorette party, meeting up with friends or popping in for a cocktail with the relatives, you’re sure to find something here that you love.
-Here’s a round up of everything we tried while dining amidst some gorgeous decor.
+Whether you’re hosting a bachelorette party, meeting up with friends, or popping in for a cocktail with relatives, you’re sure to find something here that you love.
+Here’s a round-up of everything we tried while dining amidst some gorgeous decor.

 Enchanted Rose Lounge at The Grand Floridian